bbauska/meta-react-basics/README.md

   alt="JSX return statement."
   width="60%" />
 </p>
-Now that you've learned a little more about JSX expressions, let's focus on some JSX rules inside the return statement of the function.
-The return statements can be thought of as the area of expressive syntax that allows you to write regular HTML code as you'd like to have it in your rendered app.
+<p>Now that you've learned a little more about JSX expressions, let's focus on some JSX rules
+inside the return statement of the function.</p>
+<p>The return statements can be thought of as the area of expressive syntax that allows you to
+write regular HTML code as you'd like to have it in your rendered app.
 But if you need to return HTML code over multiple lines, it must be placed inside parentheses.
-This allows developers to alternate between regular HTML tags, and dynamic values represented as JSX expressions inside curly braces.
+This allows developers to alternate between regular HTML tags, and dynamic values represented as JSX expressions inside curly braces.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ w1-s23-e. jsx return command div tags (92) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->